ManiAlipour/iso-hooks/README.md

 ## 📚 Documentation

-Iso Hooks covers the essentials for modern React development, in a simple and easy-to-use API.
+Iso Hooks provides all the essentials for modern React development with a simple and secure API.

 ---

 ### 1️⃣ `useLocalStorage`

-Persist values in `localStorage` (SSR-safe), automatically syncing changes between tabs.
+Persist and retrieve values from localStorage in an SSR-friendly way, automatically syncing across tabs.

 ```tsx
 import { useLocalStorage } from "iso-hooks";